anujsaxenaa/ShinyApplications/R-lohamora/README.md

 ![IMAGE](wordcloud.png)
 In the wordcloud, the size of the word represents the frequency.
 The color helps us segment this more visibly.
 ![IMAGE](comparisoncloud.png)
 Comparision cloud lets us compare the frequency of occurrences across all the Harry Potter books.
-They may take a while to appear so be patient.
+They may take a while to appear so kindly be patient.